 Pitting - (also see Pores) Pitting in sea glass is the result of years of tumbling in water, gravel and sand.
 Pitting in Genuine Sea Glass will always be irregular sizes.
 Pitting in sea glass is ONLY achievable by many years hydration in water.
 Heavier pitting indicates both age and environment.
 Rocky beaches tend to produce sea glass with more pitting.

-Punty (or Pontil Rod) - The metal rod used in glassmaking to either "gather" motlen glass from the glass kiln for blowing or molding.
+Punty (or Pontil Rod) - The metal rod used in glass making to either "gather" molten glass from the glass kiln for blowing or molding.
 Pontil scars are visible on many handmade glass objects and can therefor be a feature of sea glass.

 Rarity - Sea Glass rarity is based on several features.
 Similar to rare gemstones, color size and condition are the main features.
 Other factors may made a piece more valuable such as Shape. color, grade, frost, thickness, condition, size, bubbles, embossing, source indicators.

 Ridged Sea Glass - Tops of old bottles and jars that used threaded tops.
 One of the most common bottle closures of the 20th century and has a wide array of variations.
 Screw tops became widely used when glass started to be machine made.
 It is distinguished by having some type of raised ridge or ridges on the outside surface of the finish that accepted an appropriately shaped cap which tightened and sealed the bottle when twisted.